jenninrk/IS601-851-Team-Project-1/Git_Definitions.md

     * Allows the developer to contribute to a public repository without potentially damaging work done on the main repository by creating a copy of the main repository on the developer’s computer, and under the developer’s account.
 Once forked, the developer must clone the forked project in order to manipulate it.
   * Branch
     * A branch, or branches, are often made within a developer’s local copy, to allow them to test strategies or edits before committing changes to the main code in the master repository.
+  * Commit
+    * This command will record the changes made in the local branch back to the master repository.